derek-knox/Coding-For-Designers/book/Coding for Designers/Preface.md

 In chapter four, *Interactive Code*, we will introduce many concepts that are invaluable when authoring dynamic and interactive creations.
 In coding, the terminology and often the code words themselves are reused exactly or with subtle variation across languages.
 Spoken languages lack this luxury.
 We will also visually explore how our code works in real-time.

-Chapter five, *80/20 JavaScript*, will reinforce prior chapter learnings in the context of JavaScript.
+Chapter five, *80/20 JavaScript*, will reinforce prior concepts in the context of JavaScript.
 Additionally, we'll take an optimized approach to enable your productivity.
 This will offset the burden of knowing the entire language and all its idiosyncrasies.

 Finally in chapter six, *Deconstructing Designs*, we will put everything we have learned to practice.
 We will do so by analyzing and deconstructing the user interfaces of impactful applications.
-We will then reconstruct portions of their UIs relative to prior learnings.
+We will then reconstruct portions of their UIs to learn how they are made.

 Let’s do this.